aquelle-cp/RSCompetitions/README.md

     ```

 5. Type '!standings' or 'compbot do the thing!' in the channel you invited the bot to, it should print out the standings header first while it's working on the standings, then it'll print out the standings when it's done pulling and calculating them

+## Important notes

+- The Runescape API updates when players lobby or log out, so if you want your current xp to be reflected in the standings updates, you have to lobby or log out first
+- In the same way, the start command will pull current xp from when someone last lobbied or logged out, so if people are logged in when the competition starts, it might not necessarily be their current xp but whatever they were at when they logged in
+     - For my clan, I just tell everyone this and ask people to lobby before the competition starts if they've been training the skill, since cheating isn't usually a problem in a clan as small as mine.
+But if you have anyone in the clan who might want to mess with the competition and they know about it, they could potentially gain a bunch of xp in a session before the competition, and not lobby or log out until after it starts, which would give them a head start, so fair warning

+- The update command will not show players who haven't gained any xp for the competition.
+I didn't want to call anyone out who hadn't gotten around to participating despite signing up, or who had been busy